waimea-jlerch/200DTD-assesment/docs/Development.md

 ### DATE HERE

-TESTING OF ALL KEY FEATURES!
+TESTING OF ALL KEY FEATURES! :D

 go back to check all comments

-mySignUps not form redirect
+mySignUps not form redirect :D

-Event title in list pages have more font weight
+Event title in list pages have more font weight :D

 Write up design.md